 It may not be possible for you to pay more every month or even every year.
 Remember that virtually all mortgage contracts will permit you to pay extra on your principal at any time.
 You can benefit from this provision to pay extra on your principal any time you get some extra money.

-For example: five years after moving into your home, you receive a huge tax refund,a very large legacy, or a non-taxable cash gift; , paying a few thousand dollars into your home's principal will reduce the repayment period of your loan and save a huge amount on mortgage interest paid over the life of the loan.
-For most loans, even this small amount, paid early enough in the mortgage, could offer big savings in interest and length of the loan.
+Here's an example: a few years after moving into your home, you receive a larger than expected tax refund,a very large legacy, or a non-taxable cash gift; , investing a few thousand dollars into your home's principal will shorten the repayment period of your loan and save enormously on interest over the duration of the mortgage loan.
+For most loans, even a modest amount, paid early enough in the mortgage, could offer huge savings in interest and length of the loan.

 Do you have a question regarding a mortgage program?